Featherbed Lane Banding Station --

 Empidonax Flycatcher Identification:

-Development of a flow-chart type key to identify the species of Empidonax flycatchers
+Development of a flow-chart type key to identify the species of

-in the Eastern US based on the data in Pyle's Identification Guide to North American Birds.
+Empidonax flycatchers in the Eastern US based on the data in

-Conversion of the data in Pyle's Identification Guide to North American Birds into Field Reference Tables.
+Guide to North American Birds into Field Reference Tables.

-Ticks and Lyme Disease:
+Ticks and Lyme Disease: Collection of Ixodes ticks found on

-Collection of Ixodes ticks found on birds, and DNA testing for Lyme Disease bacteria.
+birds, and DNA testing for Lyme Disease bacteria.

-Development of improved techniques for band removal.
+Banding Techniques: Development of improved techniques for

 Data contributions to: